K\"ahler metrics and toric Lagrangian fibrations: Introduction

-{\bf Acknowledgments.} We would like to express our gratitude to Marius Crainic, Eugene Lerman, David Mart\'{i}nez Torres, Ioan Marcut, Daniele Sepe and Aldo Witte for the many inspiring discussions that contributed to shaping the ideas presented in this paper.
+{\bf Acknowledgments.} We would like to express our gratitude to Marius Crainic, Eugene Lerman, Ioan Marcut, David Mart\'{i}nez Torres, Daniele Sepe and Aldo Witte for the many inspiring discussions that contributed to shaping the ideas presented in this paper.
 Special thanks are extended to Miguel Abreu, who provided invaluable advice on this project and has become a collaborator.
 We also acknowledge the generous support of the Max Planck Institute for Mathematics in Bonn and the University of Illinois Urbana-Champaign at various stages of this project.
+Finally, we are indebted to the anonymous referee, whose many helpful suggestions and comments greatly improved the paper.

-{\bf Conventions and notations.} In this paper, for manifolds with corners we follow the conventions and terminology from \cite{Maarten}.
+{\bf Conventions and notations.} In this paper, by a torus we mean a compact, connected, real, abelian Lie group.
+For manifolds with corners, always denoted by $\Delta$, we follow the conventions and terminology from \cite{Maarten}.
+In particular, $\R^n_k$ denotes the manifold with corners $[0,\infty[^k\times \R^{n-k}$.
 For further background on manifolds with corners see, e.g., \cite{Michor80}.